Deployment Overview

 all-in-one architecture

-# Single Process: All-in-One Binary +---------------------------------------------------+ | rusternetes (single binary) | | | | +-------------+ +-----------+ +--------------+ | | | api-server | | scheduler | | controller- | | | | (axum) | | (task) | | manager | | | +------+------+ +-----------+ | (31 ctrl) | | | | +--------------+ | | +------+------+ +-----------+ | | | kubelet | | kube-proxy| | | | (task) | | (task) | | | +-------------+ +-----------+ | | | | | +------+------+ | | | SQLite | # embedded, no network hop | | | (rhino) | | | +-------------+ | +---------------------------------------------------+ | +------+------+ | Container | # Podman/Docker API for pod containers +-------------+
+# Single Process: All-in-One Binary +---------------------------------------------------+ | rusternetes (single binary) | | | | +-------------+ +-----------+ +--------------+ | | | api-server | | scheduler | | controller- | | | | (axum) | | (task) | | manager | | | +------+------+ +-----------+ | (31 ctrl) | | | | +--------------+ | | +------+------+ +-----------+ | | | kubelet | | kube-proxy| | | | (task) | | (task) | | | +-------------+ +-----------+ | | | | | +------+------+ | | | SQLite or | # embedded SQLite or Redis | | | Redis | | | | (rhino) | | | +-------------+ | +---------------------------------------------------+ | +------+------+ | Container | # Podman/Docker API for pod containers +-------------+

 Decision Guide